Mauya/health-enrol/README.md

 ### Testing
 * Testing was on going using developer and debugging tools in console.
 Also the inbuilt highlighter in graph.js helps pick errors quickly.
+* The site responsiveness was tested on: [Responsive checker)(http://responsivedesignchecker.com/). for windows 10 firefox, chrome, iphone S6 and on galaxy tablet